3-Minute Quick Start: Build Your Private P2P Network

 The

 aliascan be used here, but a rawPeerIDalso works.
-For example, both of these are valid:
+For example, both of these are valid:fungi security allowed-peers add my-laptop

-Step 4: Add Device B To Device A's Address Book
+Step 4: Add home-pc To my-laptop's Address Book

 Example output: